backlineint/bpi-11ty/src/posts/2021/my-node-package-starter.md

 * Typedocs
 * Jest
 * Structure of exports...
-* ESlint and prettier - save on edit in vscode.
-Also run as scripts for pre-commit hooks.
+* ESlint and prettier
+** save on edit in vscode.
+** Also run as scripts for pre-commit hooks. https://www.npmjs.com/package/@typescript-eslint/eslint-plugin then https://github.com/prettier/eslint-config-prettier Then lint staged.
 * NVMrc
 * Husky